joelparkerhenderson/demo-rust-axum/README.md

 Browse <http://localhost:3000/bar> and you should see "Get Bar!".

-To explicity try the GET verb and POST verb, one way is to use a command line program such as `curl` like this:
+To explicity try it by using the GET verb and POST verb, one way is to use a command line program such as `curl` like this:

 ```sh
 $ curl -X GET 'http://localhost:3000/foo'